-- Employees: All full-time and part-time employees and substitute instructional employees. - Employee Dependents: - Anyone who resides in the employee's house; - Employee's spouse/ significant other; - Employee's unmarried dependent children (including dependents of divorced employees not living in the employee's household); - o Dependents who are full-time college students; and - Surviving family members (within the same household) are eligible for services for 60 days following an employee's death.
+- Employees: All full-time and part-time employees. - Employee Dependents: - o Anyone who resides in the employee's house; - o Employee's spouse/ significant other; - Employee's unmarried dependent children (including dependents of divorced employees not living in the employee's household); - o Dependents who are full-time college students; and

+Surviving family members (within the same household) are eligible for services for 60 days following an employee's death.